Tour Huchuy Qosqo Trek and Machu Picchu 3D/2N Cod: 376

 - Private transport from Cusco to Tambomachay (the starting point of the walk).

-- Private transport from Taucca to Ollantaytambo trains station.
+- Private transport from Taucca to Ollantaytambo train station.

 - Professional bilingual tour guide.